aeternesatiatus/SafeSync/README.md

 # logout
 # ssh-keygen -t rsa
 # cat ~/.ssh/id_rsa.pub | pbcopy
-# ssh root@IP_ADDRESS
+# ssh user@IP_ADDRESS
 # pbpaste >> ~/.ssh/authorized_keys'
 # chmod 600 ~/.ssh/authorized_keys
 # chmod go-w ~/.ssh/
 # reboot
 # Type Ctrl-c
 # rm ~/.ssh/id_rsa.pub
-# ssh root@IP_ADDRESS
+# ssh user@IP_ADDRESS
 ```

+- Install Software

+#### Fill the required fills

+When running the software, you will be asked to fill some data.
-- Install Software and fill the required fields
+You can find all the required fields here:

-If you don't know your server's ip address, you can get it with: `ifconfig | grep inet`
-or if it doesn't work: `ip a`
+**Server**

+- Username: the username you used to log in on your server with:
+DAILY_BACKUP=/home/user/DAILY_BACKUP # You have to edit this path

 ### Access Saved files